Connecting degree and polarity: An artificial language learning study: Introduction

 \section{Introduction}

-One over-arching goal of linguistics is to describe and explain the limits of linguistic variation.
-What is impossible in natural language and why?
-Linguistic expressions can be characterized along a large set of properties: what they mean, what parts they consist of, how they combine with other linguistic expressions and so on.
-Delineating the space of possible natural languages amounts to uncovering non-trivial relations between these properties that constrain this space.
-Observations about these relations can come in the form of categorical linguistic universals, for example, Greenberg's {\bf Universal 37}: {\it A language never has more gender categories in nonsingular numbers than in the singular.} \citep{greenberg}.
-Here, two properties of linguistic expressions are being related: the grammatical number of an expression and how many gender distinctions are available for this expression.
-More complex generalizations can concern correlation between instantiations of two continuous properties $A$ and $B$.
+Linguistic expressions can be characterized along a variety of properties: what they mean, what parts they consist of, how they combine with other expressions and so on.
+Some of these properties are systematically related to each other.
+When these relations appear systematically in language after language, they can be grounds for implicational linguistic universals, for example, Greenberg's {\bf Universal 37}: {\it A language never has more gender categories in nonsingular numbers than in the singular.} \citep{greenberg}.
+Here, two properties of linguistic expressions are related: the grammatical number of an expression and how many gender distinctions are available for this expression.
+More complex generalizations may concern correlation between continuous properties $A$ and $B$.

-Moving from observation towards explanation, one might also question the direction of this relation: does the extent of $A$ affect the extent of $B$, or vice versa, or are they both affected by some other unobserved factor?
+In order to arrive at linguistic universals connecting $A$ and $B$, the relation between these properties has to be established at the level of individual languages, which is not trivial for properties with complex internal structure.

-In this paper, we study one particular case of the latter type of linguistic generalization: the problem of polarity-sensitivity of degree modifiers \citep{israel1996,israel2011,solt2018,solt2021}.
+In this paper, we study one such connection: the problem of polarity sensitivity of degree modifiers \citep{israel1996,israel2011,solt2018,solt2021}.
 Degree modifiers are words like {\it slightly}, {\it very}, and {\it extremely}.
 Property $A$, in this case, is the \textbf{degree} that these words convey, defined on a interval from very low to very high.
-For example, the degree of {\it slightly} is lower than that of {\it very}.
-Property $B$, in this case study, encodes distributional preferences of degree modifiers with respect to \textbf{polarity} of a sentence where they appear.
-Roughly, whether they prefer to appear in negative or affirmative sentences, or show no polarity preference at all.
-Polarity preferences can also be represented as a continuous property ($B$) from very low (negative polarity preference) to very high (positive polarity preference), with polarity-neutral in the middle.
-A more detailed explanation of this linguistic concept is provided in Section~\ref{sec:degrees_and_polarity}.
+For example, the degree of {\it slightly} is lower than the one of {\it very}.
+Property $B$ here encodes distributional preferences of degree modifiers with respect to \textbf{polarity} of a sentence where they appear -- roughly, whether they appear exclusively in negative or affirmative sentences, or show no polarity preference.
+Polarity preferences can also be represented as a continuous property from very low (negative polarity preference) to very high (positive polarity preference), with polarity-neutral in the middle.